renuo/applications-setup-guide/ruby_on_rails/sentry.md

 ### Ruby

-For each Heroku app, connect to the `heroku run rails console --app [project-name]-[branch-name]`:

-Once connected, raise an exception and capture it using Sentry:
+For each Heroku app, connect to the `heroku run rails console --app [project-name]-[branch-name]` and raise an exception using Sentry:

 ```
 begin